Jackie Robinson doll, 13"

 tall, hard plastic fully jointed body, softer vinyl head with rooted hair, sleep eyes,

-This Patti Playpal doll type, with the doll mark AE and a nmber, appears to be the same doll sold and found in her
+This Playpal type doll marked AE with a number, appears to be the same doll sold and found in her

 box, by the H.J.
 Blumberg Company, a New York City Department Store.